benadamstyles/making-of-history/_posts/2015-02-06-crossroad-of-corpses.md

 > The Kyōto Arashiyama train line includes a station named after the _katabira no tsuji._ (Last verified January 2015)

 > A nun at the Hokkeji nunnery named Zen’un once predicted that a young Kachiko would be the mother of both an emperor and an empress.
-Zen’un’s prediction came true when Kachiko married Emperor Saga and had a baby prince, Ninmyō (who later became the emperor) and a princess, Seishi (who married Emperor Junna and became empress).
+Zen’un’s prediction came true when Kachiko married Emperor Saga and had a baby prince, Ninmyō (who later became the emperor) and a princess, Seishi (who married Emperor Junna and became the empress).

-> When she became Empress, Kachiko sent a Japanese monk to China to bring Chan Buddhism to Japan, where it became Zen Buddhism.
+> When she became the empress, Kachiko sent a Japanese monk to China to bring Chan Buddhism to Japan, where it became Zen Buddhism.
 She also founded a temple complex/nunnery west of Kyoto called Danrinji.
 Because of this, she is sometimes known as Empress Danrin.

 _Lee Bellamy_